Carequality/CEQSubscription/input/pagecontent/Service_Level_Requirements.md

 *****************************************************************************************
 {% endcomment %} -->
 ### Capability Statement Versioning Conformance
 Implementers shall support the notion of backwards compatibility until such a time that a particular version has been officially sun-setted by Carequality.
-Implementers shall list in their Capability Statement and in the Carequality Directory which subscriptions they support.
+Implementers shall list in their Capability Statement and in the Carequality Directory which subscription Topics they support.
 Carequality, with the input of the Implementer community, shall determine the appropriate live versions and backwards compatibility.
 This shall include the specific version and how long it shall be maintained.

 ### Notification Generation Latency
 Implementers should generate Notifications in response to specific triggering events.
 For example: The table below lists the scenario and maximum acceptable latency: